j h h l . n e t

 PolyHarp uses AudioBus 3 and can save its configurations there.
 It can also integrate with AudioBus3's MIDI support.

 I've been playing the Autoharp for more than 40 years.
-I have about 7 of them right now.
+I have about 10 of them right now.
 Each one has different tunings and chord bar sets.
-Yes, they go out of tune a lot, and each one has 36 strings (except for the little one and that Omnichord).
+Yes, they go out of tune a lot, and each one has 36 strings (except for thoser little ones and an off screen Omnichord).

 I do a lot of experimenting with tuning the strings and making chords.
 You can read about those experiments here.
 But at some point, you run up against physical constraints related to the number of chords, the number of strings, and how to tune them.